Recycled and reused food contact plastics are ‘vectors’ for toxins – study

 “There are clear indications of brominated flame retardants that came from your old TV, computer, keyboard,” Geueke said.
 “It’s certainly not legal.”

-Food from plastic’s first use or detergents used to clean the material can be absorbed and cause chemical changes and contamination in reused material, as can heating it or otherwise using it in a way it is not designed to be.
+Food from plastic’s first use or detergents used to clean the material can be absorbed and cause chemical changes and contamination in reused material, such as heating it or otherwise using it in a way it is not designed to be.

 Consumers can protect themselves by avoiding plastic as much as possible, bringing non-plastic carryout packages to restaurants and moving food products from plastic packaging to containers made of safer materials.